codefresh-io/cap-docs.codefresh.io/_docs/installation/installation-options.md

 ## Codefresh GitOps installation options

-Similar to CI/CD installation options, Codefresh GitOps offers two installation options:
+Similar to CI/CD installation options, Codefresh GitOps also supports SaaS and hybrid installation options:

 ### Hosted GitOps
- with Argo CD installed in the Codefresh cluster.
+The SaaS version of GitOps, has Argo CD installed in the Codefresh cluster.
-  The runtime is installed and provisioned in a Codefresh cluster, and managed by Codefresh.
+Hosted GitOps Runtime is installed and provisioned in a Codefresh cluster, and managed by Codefresh.
 Hosted enviroments are full-cloud environments, where all updates and improvements are managed by Codefresh, with zero-maintenance overhead for you as the customer.
-Currently, you can add one hosted runtime per account.
+Currently, you can add one Hosted GitOps Runtime per account.
-  For the architecture illustration, see [Hosted runtime architecture]({{site.baseurl}}/docs/installation/architecture/#hosted-runtime-architecture).
+For the architecture, see [Hosted GitOps Runtime architecture]({{site.baseurl}}/docs/installation/architecture/#hosted-gitops-runtime-architecture).

 {% include